mapcode-foundation/mapcode-java/README.md

 Original C library created by Pieter Geelen.
 Work on Java version of the mapcode library by Rijn Buve and Matthew Lowden.

+# Coding Formatting Style

+The code formatting style used is the default code formatting style from IntelliJ IDEA (version 14). it is recommended to always use auto-format on any (Java) files before committing to maintain consistent layout.

 # Using Git and `.gitignore`

 It's good practice to set up a personal global `.gitignore` file on your machine which filters a number of files